Gokul Prasad Baskota

 Gokul Prasad Baskota (गोकुलप्रसाद बास्कोटा) is a Nepali politician.
-He served as Minister of Communication and Information Technology of Nepal. and is currently serving as the Member of House Of Representatives (Nepal) elected from Kavrepalanchok-2, Province No. 3 for the second term.
+He is a former Minister of Communication and Information Technology of Nepal and currently serving as a Member of House Of Representatives (Nepal) elected from Kavrepalanchok-2, Province No. 3 for a second term.

 Controversies

-Baskota is frequently known for his uncharacteristically brash attitude, using derogatory language towards political opponents, and remarks attacking the free press.
+Baskota is frequently known for his brash attitude, using derogatory language towards political opponents, and remarks attacking the free press.

 An audio clip of Baskota bargaining for 700 million in bribes with an agent of a Swiss company based in Kathmandu over the procurement of security printing for the government was leaked to media outlets.

 Baskota was accused of demanding a Rs 700 million bribe in exchange for a contract to print e-passports in Nepal.
 He subsequently resigned his ministerial position.
-He shortly filed a defamation lawsuit against Mr. Vijay Mishra.
+He shortly filed a defamation lawsuit against Vijay Mishra.